aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 [❓](#3-is-it-an-issue-with-data-storage) The `upload-service` corrupted the hat's data when it was uploaded to the MySQl database and/or the S3 Bucket.

-[❓](#4-fetch-service-again) The `fetch-service` executes unnecessary instructions that results in a case-sensitive situation when retrieving hats.
+[❓](#4-fetch-service-again) The `fetch-service` executes unnecessary instructions that results in a case-sensitive situation when retrieving hats from the MySQL database.

 > Now, it's your job to identify the culprit using the powers of Pixie.
 ### Using `px/cluster` to survey the situation